Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Examples

 \subsection{Polar coordinates}

-As an example demonstrating the covariance of Eq.~(\ref{Eq:OVP-K}), we consider the motion of a particle of mass $\mu$ whose dynamics is described by two-dimensional polar coordinates.
+As an example illustrating the covariance of the phenomenological equation derived from the OP with inertia, Eq.~(\ref{Eq:OVP-K}), we consider the motion of a particle of mass $\mu$ described in two-dimensional polar coordinates.
 The position of the particle is denoted by the radial distance $r(t)$ and the polar angle $\theta(t)$.
 The dissipation function and the kinetic energy are given by